Discontinued and intermittent National Film Awards: Best Chhattisgarhi Feature Film

-The National Film Award for Best Feature Film in Urdu is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-Till now, it is only awarded thrice at 41st National Film Awards in 1993, at 44th National Film Awards in 1996, and lately at 60th National Film Awards in 2012.
-Per Constitution of India, Urdu language is among the languages specified in the Schedule VIII of the Constitution.

-Best Feature Film in non-VIIIth Schedule Languages

-Best Feature Film in Bhojpuri
+Best Dimasa Feature Film

-The National Film Award for Best Feature Film in Bhojpuri is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-Till now, it is only awarded at 53rd National Film Awards in 2005.
-Per Constitution of India, Bhojpuri language is among the languages other than those specified in the Schedule VIII of the Constitution.

-Best Feature Film in Garo
+Best Garo Feature Film

-The National Film Award for Best Feature Film in Garo is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-Till now, it is only awarded at 66th National Film Awards in 2018.
+It was awarded twice.
 Per Constitution of India, Garo language is among the languages other than those specified in the Schedule VIII of the Constitution.

-Best Feature Film in Haryanvi
+Best Haryanvi Feature Film

-The National Film Award for Best Feature Film in Haryanvi is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-Till now, it is only awarded thrice at 62nd (2014) and 63rd National Film Awards (2015) and 67th National Film Awards (2019).
+It is only awarded thrice at 62nd (2014) and 63rd National Film Awards (2015) and 67th National Film Awards (2019).
 Per Constitution of India, Haryanvi language is among the languages other than those specified in the Schedule VIII of the Constitution.

-Best Feature Film in Jasari
+Best Jasari Feature Film

-The National Film Award for Best Feature Film in Jasari is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-Till now, it is only awarded at 65th National Film Awards in 2017.
+It is only awarded at 65th National Film Awards in 2017.
 Per Constitution of India, Jasari language is among the languages other than those specified in the Schedule VIII of the Constitution.

-Best Feature Film in Khasi
+Best Khasi Feature Film

-The National Film Award for Best Feature Film in Khasi is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-Till now, it is only awarded four times at 32nd National Film Awards in 1984, at 61st National Film Awards in 2013, 63rd National Film Awards in 2015 and lately at 67th National Film Awards in 2019.
+It is only awarded four times at 32nd National Film Awards in 1984, at 61st National Film Awards in 2013, 63rd National Film Awards in 2015 and lately at 67th National Film Awards in 2019.
 Per Constitution of India, Khasi language is among the languages other than those specified in the Schedule VIII of the Constitution.